Pritam1729/Online_Disc/README.md

 # Online_Disc

-    This a simple Dice game website Using Simple HTML,CSS and JAVASCRIPT.
+Online_Disc is a simple fun website.
+Which is built using HTML, CSS and javascript

 check the website Over here https://pritam1729.github.io/Online_Dise/